Proprietors

 Born in Sinaloa, Mexico, Karla made her way to California around the age of 10.
 Karla started working in her mother’s restaurant by the age of 12.
 Hospitality is in her blood, and she is very grateful to be born outside of the United States for the perspective it has given her.
 Living in southern California allowed Karla to explore many different fields in hospitality.
 Her solo cocktail pop-up Sip In LA started in 2011 and planted the seeds for what would later become Bar Flores.

-Nowadays, you can find Karla in her test kitchen doing R&D as the Beverage Director of Park Hospitality and co-owner of Bar Flores.
+Nowadays, you can find Karla in her test kitchen doing R&D as the Head Cocktail Designer for Park and co-owner of Bar Flores.
 Outside of work, she enjoys researching global cooking styles and techniques, spending time with her dogs, and experiencing new local restaurants and bars in Los Angeles with her girlfriend and occasionally putting googly eyes on things.

 JULIAN MERCADO